bmarkowitz/breakaway-info/known-issues.md

 2. When visiting the page for a team that is inactive / no longer in the NHL (for example: Kansas City Scouts, Colorado Rockies, etc), the screen appears blank.
 3. When visiting the page for a team that is inactive and is related to an active team (Hartford Whalers, Atlanta Thrashers -> Carolina Hurricanes, Winnipeg Jets), the current team's stats and logos appear.
 4. The standings are currently only showing the 2020-21 season
-5. When viewing a team's preseason schedule, if there is a day that should have two games (a double-header), only the first game will be listed. **
-6. The name of a team or player may be cut off in the Favorites section of the Discover tab.
+5. The name of a team or player may be cut off in the Favorites section of the Discover tab.
-7. If you are using a different text size other than the default in iOS Settings -> Display -> Text Size, many parts of the app may appear broken or misaligned.
+6. If you are using a different text size other than the default in iOS Settings -> Display -> Text Size, many parts of the app may appear broken or misaligned.
-8. Certain parts of the app may not appear correctly (i.e. misaligned, cut off, sized incorrectly, or just weird in general) on iPad.
+7. Certain parts of the app may not appear correctly (i.e. misaligned, cut off, sized incorrectly, or just weird in general) on iPad.
-9. If you have no recent searches, tapping the message that tells you there's no recent searches will crash the app.
-(Same with the "No Favorites" message) **
-10. A skater's time on ice stat may be formatted incorrectly in the stats table at Stats -> Skaters.
+8. A skater's time on ice stat may be formatted incorrectly in the stats table at Stats -> Skaters.
-11. Stats in the Stats tab -> Skaters/Goalies/Teams are inaccurate.
-(Credit: [/u/Swimming_Bird on Reddit](https://www.reddit.com/user/Swimming_Bird/))  **
-12. The About page is styled incorrectly on devices running iOS 14.x. **
-13. A player's stats may not appear if they didn't play in the current season's regular season, but played in the playoffs, i.e. Nikita Kucherov. **

 #### NHL API-related (likely out of our control)
 1. Some games, typically older ones, may be missing goals, penalties, shots, or other stats.